Trade directory · Los Angeles metro · California

 Permit Requirements

-City of Los Angeles requires permits for irrigation systems, retaining walls over 3 feet, tree removal of protected species, and major grading work.
-Water-efficient landscape ordinance compliance required for new construction and major renovations.
+Los Angeles requires permits for irrigation systems, major grading, retaining walls over 4 feet, and tree removal.
+Water-efficient landscape permits required for projects over 2,500 sq ft under city ordinance.

 §3